dapplebeforedawn/boundless-keys/README.markdown

 # x, y, z and the pythagorean distance.
 ```
-The included `reader-js.coffee` file reads the accelerometer data into a buffer of bytes.
+The included `simple-logger.coffee` file reads the accelerometer data into a buffer of bytes.
 The MMA8452Q uses 12 bit values for acceleration, but node works in byte sized units (har, har ;-).
-Since the accelerometer puts the always-zero four bits in the right most word of the LSB, if we read the two bytes as a 16bit number it will be 10 times too large.
-To account for this `reader-js.coffee` shifts the 16bit buffer by 4 bits, dropping the zeros off the LSB side and pushing them on to the MSB side.
-Javascripts `>>` bitwise operator respects the sign bit.
+Since the accelerometer puts the always-zero four bits in the right most word of the LSB, if we read the two bytes as a 16 bit number it will be 10 times too large.
+To account for this `simple-logger.coffee` shifts the 16 bit buffer by 4 bits, dropping the zeros off the LSB side and pushing them on to the MSB side.
+Javascript's `>>` bitwise operator respects the sign bit.